usnistgov/FederalProfile-8259A/_Nontechnical/event.md

 ## Policies and procedures govern malicious code protection updates.

 Policies and procedures provide the details necessary to implement management and operational controls for how to update IoT device and related systems malicious code protection mechanisms when new releases are available, in accordance with organizational configuration management policy and procedures.
-Controls that may be necessary:
+Actions that may be necessary:

 **Manufacturer:**